stelligent/lockdown/README.md

 "Unlock" mode will unlock an account after is has been locked down.
-Unlock reverts the applied polices and NACLs that lock down an account.
+Unlock reverts the applied IAM polices and NACLs that lock down an account.
 This should only be executed after the account has been verified clear of intrusion.

-NOTE: This software will render your account unusable by anyone other than you.
-Please exec with care.

-### `python3 lockdown.py` executes the following actions:
+### `python3 lockdown.py --lock`

 1. Cut off all network access to all subnets.